bagisto/bagisto-docs/api_cart.md

 ## 10. Save Order: <a id="save-order"></a>
 After applying shipping addresses, shipping method, and payment method to the cart, now finally you have to create/save order.
 You can achieve this task by using the **`checkout/save-order`** resource in API url.
-By using this API order will be placed and save to the current store and this api will work for the both login customers and with guest users also.
+By using this API order will be placed and save to the current store and this API will work for the both login customers and with guest users also.

 **Note: In the `checkout/save-order` resource API call, we used `POST HTTP verb` to create and save order in the current store.**